Developers/Inventors/Integrators/OEMs … and just tinkerers

 Committed to “Open”:

-ShopBot evolved from the concept of making the amazing power of digitally controlled tools accessible to individuals and small shops.
+ShopBot evolved from the vision of making the amazing power of digitally controlled tools accessible to individuals and small shops.
 We are all about empowering people with digital fabrication capabilities.
-When we started almost 20 years ago, the first ShopBot was a free set of plans and instructions, a list of parts to purchase at the hardware store, and some motors and electronics that we packaged and sold.
+The first ShopBot systems originated from discussions in an earlier version of the web called Compuserve and we are strong believers in the collaborative power of interested communities.
+When we started almost 20 years ago, the first ShopBot was a free set of plans and instructions (shared and developed over Compuserve), a list of parts to purchase at the hardware store, and some motors and electronics that we packaged and sold.
 We were basically “open source” before we knew what it meant.
-Our software remains available for free download and updating, along with pin-outs and wiring diagrams for our Control Cards and Control Boxes.
-Importantly our community site for “open distributed manufacturing”, 100kGarages.com, freely supports small shops doing digital fabrication of all types using any equipment.
-At the moment, we are working on the development of a new, transitional Control Card.
-Our goal is for it to run the current ShopBot PC Control software while at the same time being compatible with running an alternative firmware that represents an emerging open source, and potentially quite powerful, CNC system.
-The open CNC system is one that began with “Grbl” for Arduinos (Skogsrud) and evolved through TinyG (Porter & Hart) to now run on the Arduino DUE (Hart, Porter, & Giseburt).
-We expect that this system will eventually support communicating with the ShopBot Control Card from virtually any type device.
-[See the outline of our “OPEN” eco-system for CNC (LINK).]
+Our software remains available for free download and updating, along with pin-outs and wiring diagrams for our Control Card and Control Boxes.
+We maintain an open an wide-ranging forum.
+In addition, our community site for “open distributed manufacturing”, 100kGarages.com, supports small shops doing digital fabrication of all types using any equipment at no cost to participants.
+At the moment, we are working on the development of a new, transitional Control Card and open software core.
+Our goal is for it to run the current ShopBot PC Control software while at the same time being compatible with running a new alternative firmware.
+This new firmware represents an emerging open source and potentially quite powerful, CNC common/universal system.
+This open CNC system has its roots in a program called “Grbl” which runs on Arduinos (Skogsrud) and evolved through TinyG (Porter & Hart) to soon run on the Arduino DUE (Hart, Porter, & Giseburt).
+We are supporting the development of this system with the plan that it will eventually come to serve as our low level motion core while supporting the evolution of ShopBot Control software that will run on virtually any type device.
+[See the outline of our “OPEN” eco-system for CNC.]

-Experimenters and CNC Hobbyists (a little realism before you dig in … or maybe it’s just advertising):
+Experimenters and CNC Hobbyists (a little realism before you dig in … or maybe it’s just shameless promotion):

-We have always built CNCs ourselves and enjoy doing it, and for a
+We have always built CNCs tools ourselves and enjoy doing it, and for a

 while we sold kits for the adventurous (see our